-Pick your own pumpkin this Halloween; as well as being the envy of your neighbours for your spooky decorations, it’s also a perfect excuse to pack the family into your Mercedes-Benz for a great day out.
+Trick or Treating may be cancelled this year but you can still pick your own pumpkin this Halloween; as well as being the envy of your neighbours for your spooky decorations, it’s also a perfect excuse to pack the family into your Mercedes-Benz for a socially distanced day out.

 Although Halloween is often associated with American culture, the tradition of carving faces into vegetables to make Jack’O’Lanterns actually originated in 19th Century Ireland.
 It is thought that back then faces were carved into turnips to celebrate the Gaelic festival of Samhan when the souls of the dead were said to walk upon the earth.
 The tradition turned to pumpkins when Irish immigrants landed in America, discovered the pumpkin and the Halloween symbol we know today was born!

 We’ve rounded up the best spots to pick your own pumpkin in the South West:

 Preparation is key – it’s best to have a design in mind before you start carving.
 To get the most out of your pumpkin as a latern you want to have a few holes to make a spooky shadow once you put the candle inside.

 Have the right tools – Pumpkin is a pretty tough vegetable.
 Arm yourself with an ice cream scoop to get rid of the flesh, and a serrated kitchen knife or small saw to make your design (under the proper supervision for little people).
 Be prepared to get messy!
 We recommend having some newspaper to lie down underneath your prep area and a bowl to gather up the flesh.

 Keep it fresh – Rubbing petroleum jelly on the freshly cut edges of your pumpkin will help it looking fresh.